 Insurance Eligibility and Verification

-Coding is at the heart of physician reimbursement, hospital payments, quality review, benchmarking measurement and the collection of general medical statistical data.
-Coding the patient visit properly and in compliance with the individual payer requirements makes this element key to successful generation of revenue.
+Medical coding is at the heart of physician reimbursement, hospital payments, quality review, benchmarking measurement, and the collection of general medical statistical data.
+Coding the patient visit properly and in compliance with the individual payer requirements makes this element key to the successful generation of revenue.

 Claim Filing and Submission

 The submission of claims is the most vital stage in the overall process because the reimbursement directly depends on the claims submission being done properly.
-Coding and revenue cycle management personnel help ensure the payer reimburses in a timely manner and any potential errors are resolved quickly and efficiently.
+Coding and revenue cycle management personnel help ensure the payer is reimbursed in a timely manner and any potential errors are resolved quickly and efficiently.

 Denial Management

-In the case where a claim is rejected, the revenue cycle management professional steps in and resolves the errors and ensures that the claim is scrubbed for coding errors and resubmitted in a timely manner.
+In the case where a claim is rejected, the revenue cycle management professional steps in and resolves the errors, ensuring that the claim is scrubbed for coding errors and resubmitted.

 Collections